spazznolo/spazznolo.github.io/_posts/2023-07-07-draft-probabilities-5.md

 </p>
 <p>
 <h5>An example using the Red Wings' first round picks</h5>
 The Red Wings held the 9th and 17th picks in this year's draft.
-I'm going to calculate the optimal drafting strategy for the Red Wings using a set of <a href="https://twitter.com/spazznolo/status/1674392375018307585">well-performing</a> prospect rankings from Bob McKenzie, Cam Robinson, and Chris Peters, while assigning prospect value using the hisotrical pick value chart.
+I'm going to calculate the optimal drafting strategy for the Red Wings using a set of <a href="https://twitter.com/spazznolo/status/1674392375018307585">well-performing</a> prospect rankings from Bob McKenzie, Cam Robinson, and Chris Peters, while assigning prospect value using the historical pick value chart.
 </p>
 <p>
 At pick 9 of the draft, these analysts had the remaining players ranked as such: